ryedin/site/_documentation/ssl.md

 title: "SSL"
 ---

 SSL is a requirement for most web applications.
-It guarantees privacy for the exchange of sensitive data such as login credentials.
+It guarantees privacy during the exchange of sensitive information such as login credentials.

 Convox enables easy setup of SSL on any incoming ports associated with your application.